 Drake, The Chainsmokers Lead 2017 iHeartRadio Music Awards Nominees

-Drake and the Chainsmokers top this year's list of nominees for the iHeartRadio Music Awards to be held March 5 at the Forum in Inglewood, California.
-As well, with the announcement on Wednesday Bruno Mars was revealed as the event's first announced performer.
+Drake and the Chainsmokers top this year's list of nominees for the iHeartRadio Music Awards to be held March 5 at the Forum in Inglewood, Calif.
+Along with the announcement Wednesday, Bruno Mars was revealed as the event's first announced performer.

 Comments